prpole/dissertation/chapter2/main.md

 a hereditary line leading from the "first man" and first Acorn-Planter.
-In the face of a prophecy telling of the coming "Sun Man" who will destroy the Nishinam, Red Cloud promotes peace and the propagation of beauty and life in contrast to the bellicose inclinations of the "War Chief".
+In the face of a prophecy telling of the coming "Sun Man" who will destroy the Nishinam, Red Cloud promotes peace and the propagation of beauty and life in contrast to the bellicose inclinations of the Nishinam "War Chief".
 When European explorers arrive matching the description in the prophecy, Red Cloud and the Sun Man identify themselves according to parallel archetypes of two traditions (at least as London imagines them):